Father sentenced for endangering infant who ingested fentanyl

 Investigators found Helmer hiding in an attic crawl space.

-Helmer told investigators that she and Schumacher were both drug users but did not have any narcotics when they awoke on Jan.
-20, 2021.
+Helmer told investigators that she and Schumacher were both drug users but did not have any narcotics when they awoke on the day of the incident.
 Schumacher left to get drugs as the infant was crawling on a floor before becoming unresponsive, court records say.

 Helmer believed the baby was choking on a cotton ball used to filter heroin and fentanyl.
 She claimed she took the baby outside into cold temperatures to "shock his system," according to court records.